Minimax Confidence Intervals for the Sliced Wasserstein Distance: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Our aim in this paper has been to develop assumption-light finite sample confidence intervals for the Sliced Wasserstein distance.
-After deriving the minimax rates for estimating the Sliced Wasserstein distance, which are of independent interest, we bounded the length of our confidence intervals, showing that they achieve minimax optimal length up to polylogarithmic factors.
+Our aim in this paper has been to develop assumption-light finite-sample confidence intervals for the Sliced Wasserstein distance.
+After deriving minimax rates for estimating the Sliced Wasserstein distance, which are of independent interest, we bounded the length of our confidence intervals, showing that they achieve near minimax optimal length.
 Their length is also shown to be adaptive to whether or not the underlying distributions are near the classical null, as well as to their regularity, as measured by the magnitude of the functional $\sj_{r,\delta}$.
-These findings contrast asymptotic methods such as the bootstrap, whose validity we show is subject to certain prohibitive assumptions on the underlying distributions, and whose asymptotic length does not enjoy the same adaptivity as that of our finite sample intervals.
+These findings contrast asymptotic methods such as the bootstrap, whose validity we show is subject to certain prohibitive assumptions on the underlying distributions, and whose asymptotic length does not enjoy the same adaptivity as that of our finite-sample intervals.

 Our work leaves open the problem of statistical inference for Wasserstein distances in dimension greater than one, for which new techniques would have to be developed.
 Indeed, our work has hinged upon the representation of the one-dimensional Wasserstein distance as the $L^r$ distance between quantile functions, which is unavailable in general dimension.
 For the same reason, our work does not shed light on statistical inference for other modifications of the Wasserstein distance based on projections of distributions to low-dimensions greater than one, such as those summarized in Section \ref{sec::related_work}.
 We have shown that the Sliced Wasserstein distance can be estimated at dimension-independent rates, and it is of interest to understand how this finding changes for other low-dimensional modifications of the Wasserstein distance.